bcicen/redis-scraper/README.md

 # redis-scraper

-redis-scraper is a small program that utilizes a reliable queue pattern to simply pull the contents of all queues/keys in a given redis instance to a flat file
+redis-scraper is a small program that utilizes a reliable queue pattern to simply pull the contents of all lists in a given redis instance to a flat file

 ## Quickstart